Theory of topological spin Josephson junctions: Lattice Symmetry Analysis

 \section{Lattice Symmetry Analysis}

 The symmetries of a system are independent of representations, although they can be interpreted differently in the spin and fermionic pictures.
-In following subsections we will identify the symmetries occurring in the spin system and find out their fermionic counterparts through the JWT.
-To be more general, we introduce two types of interacting Hamiltonians: the ZZ-type
+In the following subsections, we will identify the symmetries occurring in the spin system and find out their fermionic counterparts through the JWT.
+To be more general, we introduce two types of interacting Hamiltonians: the spin-spin interactions in the $z$ direction (ZZ type),